Skip to Content

 Provenance: Private collection, Indianapolis, for over 30 years; original 1991 letter from Jonathan Batkin, then Director of the Wheelwright Museum, included.

 This San Ildefonso Tewa dough bowl dates to circa 1910 and is attributed to Ba Tse, also known as Tonita Peña, with painted decoration by Alfredo Montoya.
-The bowl has a stone-polished surface and is painted on the interior with four elaborate birds, each differently rendered, surrounded by geometric imagery.
-Its large 16 1/2 in. diameter, early date, and documented attribution give it a significant place within the collection.
+The interior is painted with four elaborately rendered birds, each differently composed, set within geometric imagery across the broad, stone-polished surface.
+The 16 1/2" diameter places this among the larger examples of the form from this period.

-In a 1991 letter included with the piece, Jonathan Batkin, then Director of the Wheelwright Museum, noted that San Ildefonso bowls of this type are relatively scarce and identified the painting as the work of Alfredo Montoya, while suggesting Ba Tse as the likely maker of the bowl.
-The vessel remains in unrestored condition, with original surface and patina preserved.
-The long Indianapolis private collection provenance and accompanying museum correspondence should be kept with the object as part of its documentation.
+In a 1991 letter included with the piece, Jonathan Batkin, then Director of the Wheelwright Museum, identified the painted decoration as the work of Alfredo Montoya and suggested Ba Tse as the likely maker of the vessel itself.
+The bowl remains in unrestored condition, with original surface and patina intact throughout.
+The accompanying museum correspondence constitutes primary documentation and should be preserved with the object.

 We ship free anywhere in the world, fully insured, packed by hand.